 • One project with a 15 hour final piece

 Both components are marked by the teaching staff and moderated by the exam board.

 SKILLS DEVELOPED AND CAREER PROSPECTS

 Students will further develop their technical skills through the teaching of drawing, painting, printing, sculpture and textile work.
-Creative thinking skills are at the forefront of all the work, connecting Art to a range of other subjects.
+This will be informed by the areas in which they wish to explore.
+Creative thinking skills are at the forefront of all the work, connecting art to a range of other subjects.

-Art combines well with other creative subjects such as Dance, Film Studies, Design and Technology and Theatre Studies, whilst providing a balanced education for those studying Sciences and Maths.
+Art combines well with other creative subjects such as Dance, Film Studies, Design and Technology and Theatre Studies, whilst providing a balanced education for those studying Sciences and Maths, and the Humanities.

-There are specific Art colleges that students can explore if they choose Art as a career pathway.
-Career prospects can include: Artist, Graphic Designer, Fashion Designer, Set Designer and Architect.
+There are specific art colleges that students can explore if they choose art as a career pathway.
+Career prospects can include: Artist, Graphic Designer, Textile Designer, Fashion Designer, Set Designer Architect, Games design, Illustrator, Photographer, etc.

 High Storrs Sixth Form Entry Requirements

 A minimum of five GCSEs at Grade 9 - 4.
 This MUST include at least a Grade 4 in English Language and Mathematics

 - Choosing your subjects